jglanz/AMD_OC_Ryzen/README.md

 https://github.com/AMD-OSX/AMD_Vanilla/tree/master.
 This repository will not go into such details, but rather will attempt to keep an up-to-date EFI that works on an established computer.

+This repository only contains the ACPI, Driver and Kexts folders along with the config.plist and config-Only-For-Storage.plist files.
+These need to be placed into an EFI folder which is located on the EFI partition of the boot drive.

+The Driver and Kext folders can be updated outside this commmit by running OCBuilder and transferring the
+    appropriate, newly udpated files to their respective folders.

 Presently, TB3 while working, is still incomplete.
 Check discusson sites listed below.

-##Usage:
+##Usage

 - To build OpenCore using Pavo's OCBuilder.
 It is recommended to use the Release version.
 - Move included folders for ACPI, Drivers, Kexts and config.plist files into EFI/OC folder created by OCBuilder
-- Final EFI folder should have a structure like this (as of OC version 056:
+- Final EFI folder should have a structure as shown below (OC v056).

+##EFI Folder

        EFI----Boot----Bootx64.efi
         |